For those of you who didn’t get to see last month’s quiz, here it is again with the answer to follow:

 Really?
 You’re going to need a good advertising agency to handle your promotion!
 Have you thought of McMahon and Tate?

 Larry Tate does look like an honest man….
-However, Kelly, I think I can come up with my own advertising slogan, if you don’t mind!
+However, Kelly, I think I can come up with my own advertising slogan, how hard can it be?
 How does this sound: “Be in the know, give Elaine your dough!”

 Hey, I’ve got 36 expressions: ‘sweet as pie’ to ‘tough as leathuh’!
 And that’s 6 expressions more than all them Barrymores put togethuh!

 Instead of just kicking me why don’t they give me a lift?
-It must be a plot, cuz they’re scared that I got, such a gift!
+It must be a shock, cuz they’re scared that I’ve got, such a gift!
 Well I’m miffed!
 Cuz I’m, the greatest star….

-Please pull the plug on the Ziegfield Follies!!!!
+Security!
+Please pull the plug on the Ziegfield Follies?
+Thank you!
+I’m starting my case now!

 Recently, I did just that but it lasted for over 3 nights!
 By the last morning I had a headache in my forehead and diarrhea as well.
 I was very fatigued.
 I felt weak and “out of it” and had no motivation to do anything!
 My body felt so weak as if drained of muscle.